sangeetashukla/OpenPedCan-analysis/README.md

 ### Output Expectations

-The CI system that we use will generate, as artifacts, the contents of the `analyses` directory applied over a small test dataset.
+The GA system that we use will generate, as artifacts, the contents of the `analyses` directory applied over a small test dataset.
 Our goal is to capture all of the outputs that produce final results as artifacts.
 Files that are primarily graphic should be placed in a `plots` subdirectory of the analysis's folder.
 Plots should use the specified color palettes for this project.